Camden Market; a maze of stalls and the most unusual shops in London

-Top shops: British department store John Lewis, legendary Selfridges near Marble Arch, and the huge flagship Primark store near Tottenham Court Road is heaven for bargain hunters.
-Trend-conscious shoppers flock to the colossal Topshop/Topman Oxford Circus, famous for its extensive collections of up-to-the-minute fashion.
+Top shops: British department store John Lewis, legendary Selfridges near Marble Arch, and Primark near Tottenham Court Road is heaven for bargain hunters.
+Trend-conscious shoppers flock to the colossal Topshop in Oxford Circus, famous for its up-to-the-minute fashion.

 Top shops: Luxury British heritage brand Burberry´s four-floor flagship store.
-Britain’s most famous toy shop, Hamleys, has been trading for more than 250 years and sells every toy or game imaginable over its six floors.
+Britain’s most famous toy shop, Hamleys, has been trading for more than 250 years.
 Founded in 1875, one-of-a-kind artsy department store Liberty, just behind Regent Street, is famous for its floral prints and large selection of pieces by young British designers.

-Carnaby: step under the iconic arched Carnaby Street sign to this funky area between Regent Street and Oxford Street with over 100 shops – a mix of boutiques, shoe and denim brands and heritage brands like Dr Martins – plus bars and restaurants to recharge in.
+Carnaby.
+Under the iconic arched Carnaby Street sign to this funky area between Regent Street and Oxford Street with over 100 shops.
+A mix of boutiques, shoe and denim brands and heritage brands like Dr Martins – plus bars and restaurants to recharge in.

 Covent Garden: one of London’s most diverse shopping areas.
 Check out arts and crafts at Covent Garden Market and King Street for classy brands like Sandro and Jo Malone London.
 Deviate from the mainstream in bohemian Neal’s Yard, a brightly painted courtyard lined with vegan cafés and home to ethical beauty brand Neal’s Yard Remedies for the last 30 years.
 Seven Dials is a network of seven atmospheric streets lined with international fashion brands stores, boutiques and beauty salons.